-Included in Amounts due to group undertakings are intercompany loans of \$585,963,523 currently bearing interest at rates varying from 0.15% to 3.15% with the rate depending on the terms of the loan agreement in place with each of the group companies.
-These loans mature between 2021-2025 but are repayable on demand.
+Included in Amounts due to group undertakings are intercompany loans of \$565,768,819 currently bearing interest at a rate of 0.33%.
+This loan matures in 2031 but is repayable on demand.

 11 Called up share capital

 Allotted, called up and fully paid shares